Cardinals get by Cubs, avoid sweep

-CHICAGO -- The St. Louis Cardinals were able to enjoy clinching their playoff berth a little bit more Sunday afternoon.
+(The Sports Xchange) - The St. Louis Cardinals were able to enjoy clinching their playoff berth a little bit more Sunday after holding off the Chicago Cubs 4-3 to avoid being swept.

 “We’re excited about it, and it’s not something we take for granted,” said Cardinals closer Trevor Rosenthal, who earned his 46th save after throwing 1 1/3 innings.
 “Obviously, we would love to win the division and bypass the wild card game.
 Just getting in any way we can is special.”